JuliaLang/julia/doc/src/manual/arrays.md

 element has a probability `d` of being non-zero.

-Details can be found in the [Sparse Vectors and Matrices](@ref stdlib-sparse-arrays) section of the standard library reference.
+Details can be found in the [Sparse Vectors and Matrices](@ref stdlib-sparse-arrays) section of the Julia Base reference.

 | Sparse                     | Dense                  | Description                                                                                                                                                           |
 |:-------------------------- |:---------------------- |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------- |